steveforczyk/Merra2CODProject/README.md

 This project was executed using Matlab version 2022b and uses the basic Matlab along with the data mapping toolbox.
 The dataset that is used comes from the NASA EarthData website anf the user will need an account to download data from this source.
 Many different datasets are collected on this site but only one dataset was used for this versy specific project.
 This dataset has the short name of M2TMNXRAD_5.12.4 and is also called MERRA-2 tavgM_2d_rad_Nx: 2d,Monthly mean,Time-Averaged,Single-Level,Assimilation,Radiation Diagnostics V5.12.4 .
+This dataset provides many different items but this project is focussed on the variable "TAUHGH" which is the name for the Cloud Optical Depth (COD) at high altitudes.
+This was the variable of greatest interest because the goal of the effort was to study the effect of Cirrus clouds on climate.